Ankr-network/ankr-docs/pages/rpc-service/chains/chains-list.md

 Arbitrum is a side chain that runs parallel to Ethereum Mainnet.
 Also known as a Layer 2 (L2) scaling solution, Arbitrum improves transaction speeds and cost compared to the mainnet, making it an excellent solution for Ethereum developers.

+By the Arbitrum we mean Arbitrum One which is the flagship Arbitrum mainnet chain; it is an Optimistic Rollup chain running on top of Ethereum Mainnet, and is open to all users.
+In an upgrade on 8/31, the Arbitrum One chain was upgraded to use the [Nitro](https://medium.com/offchainlabs/its-nitro-time-86944693bf29) tech stack, maintaining the same state.

 Official quick links: [Website](https://arbitrum.io/), [Docs](https://developer.offchainlabs.com/), [GitHub](https://github.com/OffchainLabs)

 ### Networks